-Opinion on Each Major Federal Program
+Unmodified Opinion on Each of the Other Major Federal Programs

-In our opinion, Praxis Housing Initiatives, Inc. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2020.
+In our opinion, Praxis Housing Initiatives, Inc. complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its other major federal programs identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs for the year ended June 30, 2021.